martinring/thesis/src/3-Self-Verification.md

 exponentially.
 It also means that a lot of possible configurations are checked during verification which may never be applied during the system's lifetime.
 Hence, if we instantiate the configuration variables after deployment and keep only the variables of the system which change frequently arbitrary, we get a much smaller search space to explore.

+The reduced search space can be handled comfortably by a lightweight solver after deployment, even under the prevailing conditions of limited computational resources.
+But note that this verification is only valid for the particular configuration (i.e. the supplied values for
+$e_{lo}, e_{hi}$ and $d$) and, thus, can principally not be done prior to deployment without severely reducing the flexibility and versatility of the system.

 :::Example * continued
 Consider again the running example.
 If we assume a width of